 All the mortgage closing costs to buy a property are a good reminder to try and keep your property for as long as possible.
 When it comes time to sell a property, the fees are even higher due to the 4-5% selling commission and transfer taxes!
 A savvy buyer will also know the approximate selling fees as well in order to make a more informed offer.

-Real Estate Suggestions
+Real Estate Investing Suggestions

 To take advantage of record-low interest rates, check out Credible.
 It is one of the leading mortgage lending marketplaces where qualified lenders compete for your business.
 It’s free and takes less than three minutes to get real quotes.
+Take advantage!

 If you’re looking to not spend as much diversifying into real estate, take a look at Fundrise for their private eREITs.
 You can invest in eREITs for as little as $500 and get diversified exposure to real estate.
+Fundrise is the leading real estate crowdfunding platform today.